 For men, the existence of Zarak Dûm is but a rumour, since the city was abandoned in the century before the coming of the Witch King.
 The dwarves of Zarak Dûm were victims of a devastating plague, and very few survived to report the disaster to their king.
 The tumultuous events of the north in the following centuries prevented the reoccupation of the city.
 Yet many dwarves still find the thought of the uncollected treasure lying in Zarak Dûm irritating, and if it were not for the Witch King the city would surely be resurrected.
 Unknown to the dwarves, Zarak Dûm has become the new home of Scorba the Worm.
+Scorba is a great, red-golden drake who grew bored of living in the Grey Mountains.
+His new commodius residence, complete with treasure, suits him perfectly.
+Like most dragons, Scorba is of sedentary habits; he spends most of his time sleeping upon a large pile of treasure in the great hall of the city.
+For the foolhardy, here are Scorba's statistics and personality:

 A magic comb that removes tangles; + 10 sword (or better); Magic armor; A ring that allows the wearer to speak with animals; A pendant of herblore or plantlore; Boots of pathlore; A cloak of resistance to cold or of hiding; Boots of landing; Expensive, high quality jewelry that unfastens only upon command.
+Hits 600.
+Level 60.
+AT 20 (-60).
+Attack mode: Bite + 160 (Huge).
+Claw + 160 (Huge).
+Bash + 120 (Huge).